 Having a seat at the meeting may be nice, but if you are not adding value, are you wasting energy that is needed elsewhere?

 Is there a return on investment or opportunity cost of going to the meeting?

 I am going to go back my earlier comment about energy and reserving your decision-making capacity to maximize your value.

 President Obama believed the act of decision-making erodes the ability to make later decisions.
 Psychologists call it decision fatigue, and recommend high-value, low-effort systemization to reduce the number of decisions in a day.

 So while he was in office, President Obama pared down suit choices by only wearing gray or blue suits.
 He limited menu choices, and perhaps most relevant for us to consider, he responded to numerous written requests from his staff with agree, disagree or let’s discuss.

 I believe the secret to a highly collaborative team – or the cure to disease – will not be found in a meeting, nor will the answer to high reliability be found in email.

 Those trying to lose weight quickly realize there is no magic pill that will replace intentional effort.

 Similarly, there is no Imodium product we can suggest in the case of those quick to take to email or those who suffer from FOMO.
 My intentional effort is to send five fewer emails and trim one meeting per day from my schedule – and to spend the additional time with staff and patients and moving St. Luke’s strategy forward.

-Dennis Mesaros is the site administrator of St. Luke's Health System, based in Boise, Idaho.
+Dennis Mesaros is the vice president of Population Health for St. Luke's Health System, based in Boise, Idaho.